Eid ul Fitr 2021

 1- Take a bath or perform ablution before going for prayer.

-3- You should wear your best clothes on this day.
+3- Wear your best clothes on this day.

 4- Apply perfume.

-5- Eat odd number of dates before leaving for prayer of Eid Al-Fitr.
+5- Eat an odd number of dates before leaving for prayer of Eid Al-Fitr.
 (Sahih Bukhari: 953)

 6- Make sure that you have paid Zakat Al-Fitr before offering Eid Prayer.

-7- Say following ‘Takbeerat’ while going and returning from Eid Prayer:
+7- Recite the following ‘Takbeerat’ while going to and returning from Eid Prayer:

 اَللهُ أَكْبَرُ ، اَللهُ أَكْبَرُ، اَللهُ أَكْبَرُ، لَا إِلَهَ إِلَّا اللهُ ، وَاللهُ أَكْبَرُ، اَللهُ أَكْبَرُ، وَلِلَّهِ الْحَمْدُ